Sannireddy9/AGRINOVA-Smart-AI/AgriSmart-AI/README.md

   - CLI: `python model/predict.py --image path/to/leaf.jpg --top-k 5`
 - **Application Integration**: [`app/services/disease_service.py`](app/services/disease_service.py) automatically inspects whether a trained checkpoint is available.
 If a trained checkpoint is present, it executes live inference.
 If not present, it operates in an explicitly labeled Development Mock Mode with an amber banner to prevent false claims.
 - **Primary Metrics**: Macro-averaged F1 score, Top-1 accuracy, multi-class confusion matrix, per-class precision and recall.
-- **Official SIH Evaluation Status**:
-  > **"Final held-out SIH field-test Macro-F1 is pending organizer-provided evaluation data.
-No fabricated score is reported."**
-  >
-  > *Integrity Policy*: The SIH problem statement stipulates that final evaluation must be conducted on an unseen, organizer-provided field-condition test set.
-In strict compliance with hackathon ethics, no synthetic metrics, fabricated confusion matrices, or baseline comparisons are reported as official SIH results.

 ### 2. Bonus Module A — Crop Recommendation (Tabular Machine Learning)
 - **Purpose**: Recommends the most suitable and climate-resilient crop varieties based on soil chemical parameters and climatic factors.